 Ensuring You Receive the Child Support You Are Entitled To

 Typically, there is little argument in divorce cases that the noncustodial parent will be paying a portion of his or her income toward child support as this is quite clear in the statute.
 However, issues may develop down the line about whether the noncustodial parent is calculating his or her net income correctly, or some cases, they simply refuse to meet their court ordered obligations.
-If you are having trouble collecting child support from an ex, the family law attorneys at SAM LAW OFFICE LLC may be able to help you.
+If you are having trouble collecting child support from an ex, the Schaumburg divorce attorneys at SAM LAW OFFICE LLC may be able to help you.